About This Chapter

 15. What Is Product Placement? - Definition, History & Examples

 If you've ever watched a movie or seen a television show, you have almost certainly been exposed to product placement.
-In this lesson, you'll learn what product placement is and a little bit of its history and be provided some historical examples.
+In this lesson, you'll learn what product placement is, explore a little bit of its history and be provided some historical examples.

 Earning College Credit